 But lately the obligation to serve has become a barrier to the clean energy transition.
 If just one household on the block refuses to drop its gas connection, the obligation to serve forces a utility to keep operating all the gas pipes necessary to deliver gas to that neighborhood.
 Without reducing the gas infrastructure footprint in tandem with electrification, an ever-shrinking number of gas customers will face ever-ratcheting costs.
 Renters and low-income people who face the greatest hurdles to electrify are at the most risk of this so-called death spiral.

 In 2024 the Washington legislature adjusted the gas utility’s obligation to serve with the passage of House Bill 2131.
 The law, the first of its kind in the United States, does not eliminate the obligation to serve.
-Instead, it allows the state’s gas utilities to meet this obligation by deploying thermal energy networks.
+Instead, it allows the state’s gas utilities to meet this obligation by deploying thermal energy networks, subject to regulator approval.

 Thermal energy networks use connected water pipes and ground-source heat pumps to transfer heat in and out of buildings to provide heating, cooling, and often domestic hot water.
 (See Sightline’s 2023 research on thermal energy networks, also known as GeoNetworks.)
 They are highly efficient and could be a viable climate-friendly alternative business model for gas utilities and their workforce.
 Some unusual bedfellows (building and construction unions, environmental nonprofits, gas utilities, and grassroots activists) all advocated for advancing HB 2131 in Olympia this year.
 It passed unanimously, with bipartisan support.

-• Initiative 2066 might affect Washington’s nascent efforts to deploy thermal energy networks.
+Initiative 2066 might make gas companies in Washington wary of proposing thermal energy network pilots.
 It would not directly repeal HB 2131.
 However, it would require gas utilities to offer gas to anyone who wants it even when other energy services are available.
-If voters pass Initiative 2066, it’s unclear how regulators and courts will interpret these two seemingly conflicting statutes—one that states that gas companies must provide gas to anyone who wants it, and one that states that those utilities can provide thermal energy networks instead.
+If voters pass Initiative 2066, it’s unclear how regulators and courts will interpret these two seemingly conflicting statutes—one that states that gas companies must provide gas to anyone who wants it, and one that states that those utilities can propose thermal energy networks instead.

 4. Washington’s 2024 utility decarbonization law